 What was BarFly’s accounts payable process like before implementing AvidXchange’s AP and Payment Automation solution?

-Because everything was very manual and we were caught up all these paper-based processes, we didn’t have a lot of visibility into our invoices – if it had been approved, or if it had just been sitting on someone’s desk for a couple of weeks.
-Things always get lost in the paper shuffle.
+Because everything was very manual and we were caught up in all these paper-based processes, we didn’t have a lot of visibility into our invoices – if it had been approved, or if it had just been sitting on someone’s desk for a couple of weeks.
+Things often got lost in the paper shuffle.

 How has the process improved by automating it?